Perception with Guarantees: Certified Pose Estimation via Reachability Analysis: On Set-Based Computing

 In our case, for each polygon $i\in[\numPGs]$,

 to obtain an enclosure of the respective polygon $\widehat{\PG}_i^\text{PCF}\subset\R^2$.
-By construction, any $A_i\in\R^{\numSFs\times 2}$ will result in a sound enclosure; however, we deploy the following heuristics to obtain tight results: (i) To preserve the overall shape, we choose directions orthogonal to the edges of the polygon, which are computed via the offset of two subsequent uncertain vertices $\V_{i(\cdot,k)}^\text{PCF}$, $\V_{i(\cdot,k+1)}^\text{PCF}$ (\cref{def:pZ-mat}). (ii) To sharpen the corners, we have found that it helps to also add the direction from the center of the polygon, computed by the mean of the vertex offsets, to each vertex offset.
+By construction, any $A_i\in\R^{\numSFs\times 2}$ yields a sound enclosure; however, we deploy the following heuristics to obtain tight results: (i) To preserve the overall shape, we choose directions orthogonal to the edges of the polygon, which are computed via the offset of two subsequent uncertain vertices $\V_{i(\cdot,k)}^\text{PCF}$, $\V_{i(\cdot,k+1)}^\text{PCF}$ (\cref{def:pZ-mat}). (ii) To sharpen the corners, we add the direction from the center of the polygon (computed by the mean of the vertex offsets) to each vertex offset.
 An example with these directions is shown in \cref{fig:supportFunc}b.
 Please note that if two subsequent uncertain vertices are influenced by $\poseUncertain$ to a different degree, the direction orthogonal to the edge (heuristic (i)) can be very conservative.
-For example, compare the bottom two vertices with the top two vertices in \cref{fig:supportFunc}b, and notice the gap between the top right vertex and the half-space boundary to its right.
-This can be iteratively refined by selecting the points $v_{i,k}\in\V_{i(\cdot,k)}^\text{PCF}$, $v_{i,k+1}\in\V_{i(\cdot,k+1)}^\text{PCF}$ for which the support function is realized~\eqref{eq:supportFunc}, respectively, and then (iii) additionally computing the support function in the direction orthogonal to the line connecting $v_{i,k}$ and $v_{i,k+1}$.
+For example, compare the bottom two vertices with the top two vertices in \cref{fig:supportFunc}b, and notice the gap between the top right vertex and the halfspace boundary to its right.
+This can be iteratively refined by selecting the points $v_{i,k}\in\V_{i(\cdot,k)}^\text{PCF}$, $v_{i,k+1}\in\V_{i(\cdot,k+1)}^\text{PCF}$ for which the support function is realized (\cref{eq:supportFunc}), respectively, and then (iii) additionally computing the support function in the direction orthogonal to the line connecting $v_{i,k}$ and $v_{i,k+1}$.

 \paragraph{On convex hulls of polynomial zonotopes.} Interested readers might wonder why the convex hull is computed via support function enclosures and not -- as all other operations of our approach -- with polynomial zonotopes using~\cite[Prop.~14]{kochdumper2020sparse}.
 We identify two main reasons against this approach: (i) The computation of the convex hull as polynomial zonotopes comes with additional complexity in the set representation, such that pixel inclusion checks become difficult to compute. (ii) Witness pixels are computed per vertex, so there is no additional benefit of carrying the dependencies into the convex hull such that they can be exploited via the shared hypercube.